 "Indeed you are right, Harry," Dumbledore sighed.
 "Despite having my own questions, I owe you a great deal of explanations, and the beginning is where I shall start."

-"The prophecy, I take it," said Harry, letting out a long exhale of his own.
+"The prophesy, I take it," said Harry, letting out a long exhale of his own.